trixi-framework/Trixi.jl/docs/src/overview.md

 # Overview of the structure of Trixi

 Trixi is designed as a library of components for discretizations of hyperbolic conservation laws.
-Thus, it is not a classical monolithic PDE solver often found in legacy codes that might be configured at runtime via parameter files.
+Thus, it is not a monolithic PDE solver that is configured at runtime via parameter files, as it is often found in classical numerical simulation codes.
 Instead, each simulation is configured by pure Julia code.
 Many examples of such simulation setups, called *elixirs* in Trixi, are provided in the [examples](https://github.com/trixi-framework/Trixi.jl/blob/main/examples)